awsdocs/aws-storagegateway-user-guide/doc_source/troubleshooting-file-gateway-issues.md

 ## Error: RoleTrustRelationshipInvalid<a name="misconfig-trust"></a>

 You get this error when the IAM role for a file share has a misconfigured IAM trust relationship \(that is, the IAM role does not trust the Storage Gateway principal named `storagegateway.amazonaws.com`\)\.
-As a result, the file gateway would not be able to get the credentials to execute any operations on the S3 bucket that backs the file share\.
+As a result, the file gateway would not be able to get the credentials to run any operations on the S3 bucket that backs the file share\.

 **To resolve an RoleTrustRelationshipInvalid error**
 + Use the IAM console or IAM API to include `storagegateway.amazonaws.com` as a principal that is trusted by your file share's IAMrole\.
 For information about IAM role, see [Tutorial: delegate access across AWS accounts using IAM roles](https://docs.aws.amazon.com/IAM/latest/UserGuide/tutorial_cross-account-with-roles.html)\.